a2roger/backup/w1_generativeart/readme.md

 Agents move around the canvas leaving a trail.

 The agents follow a semi-random direction and step size: `maxStep` controls how far the agent can travel each step, and `probTurn` controls how much the agent rotates each step.

+If the agent will exit the canvas after the update step, then its `reset` to a random location with a new colour, etc.

 Setting `p.interact = true` turns on additional inter-agent behaviour.
 If the agents move within a close distance of each other, one agent gets reset and the other accumulates its stroke weight.